 - Clean and (optionally) peel the beets.
 Cut into small cubes (1/4") or slices.
 (Beets are denser and take longer to ferment than radish).

 - Make brine: Dissolve 3 Tablespoons salt into 1 quart of water in a half-gallon (or larger) container.
 Avoid using a metal container.

-- Add radish to brine and soak for up to 6 hours.
+- Add radish and beet cubes to brine and soak for up to 6 hours.

 - Drain the veggies through a colander.

 - Roughly chop the garlic and ginger.
 Add to bowl of a food processor bowl.
 If you don’t have a food processor, dice the ginger and garlic so it's almost a paste, and add to a mixing bowl.